kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lesson1_Writing_Queries_with_the_UNION_Operator.md

     NULL AS PreviousValue,
     NULL AS PercentChange,
-    'Active employees across all departments' AS Description FROM Employees
+    'Active employees across all departments' AS Description FROM Employees e
 WHERE IsActive = 1

 UNION ALL

 SELECT
     'HUMAN_RESOURCES' AS BusinessArea,
-    'Average BaseSalary' AS MetricName,
+    'Average e.BaseSalary' AS MetricName,
     CAST(AVG(e.BaseSalary) AS INT) AS CurrentValue,
     NULL AS PreviousValue,
     NULL AS PercentChange,
-    'Average BaseSalary across all active employees' AS Description FROM Employees
+    'Average e.BaseSalary across all active employees' AS Description FROM Employees e
 WHERE IsActive = 1

 UNION ALL